dannythehat/tubey-ai-video-automation/VISION.md

 ❌ Limited to one content type
 ❌ A simple video editor
 ❌ For channels that can use AI-generated content
 ❌ A stock footage replacement tool (user media is primary)
+❌ A generic video creator (learns YOUR specific style)

 ---